railwayapp/docs/src/pages/getting-started.md

 We will get you up and running quickly by covering the following 3 steps:

-1. Creating a project from a starter
+1. Creating a project from a template
 2. Developing the project locally
 3. Deploying to the cloud